 3: Attract the necessary beneficial insects

-After you’ve identified the pest and the pest’s natural predator, discover how to attract these beneficial insects to your cherry tree guild.
+After you’ve identified the pest and the pest’s natural predator, research how to attract these beneficial insects to your fruit tree guild.

 When I searched for ‘how to attract ground beetles”, I found this article with some helpful tips.